KittyGiraudel/site/_posts/2013-02-11-sass-structure.md

 layout: post
 comments: true
 disqus: http://hugogiraudel.com/blog/sass-structure
-summary: true
 ---
 <section>
-<p class="explanation"><strong>Edit (2013/02/27):</strong> this post contains valuable yet outdated informations.
-To have a look at my current Sass structure, please have a look at <a href="https://github.com/HugoGiraudel/hugogiraudel.github.com/tree/master/sass">the GitHub repo</a>.</p>
 <p>Hi guys!
 Ever since the redesign a few weeks ago I have never stopped trying optimizing the performance of the site.
 One of my biggest concerns was having a stylesheet which is both nice and efficient.</p>
 <p>I think I’ve come pretty close to this point thus I thought it might be a good idea to write a bit about it and give you an inside glance at the whole thing.</p>
 <p>Please, consider this post as both a way to introduce some people to Sass and a way to ask Sass experts some advices about the way I handled things.
 Any comment appreciated. :)</p>